 All police officers have a power under Section 46 of the Children Act 1989 to remove a child from their parents or carers and place them in police protection.
 This power can be exercised when an officer believes a child would be likely to suffer significant harm.
 Wherever possible any decision to remove a child should be made by a court, rather than by the use of police protection.

 The use of this power can involve removing a child from their home or a public place to suitable accommodation, or ensuring their removal from a place like a hospital is prevented.
 When the police use this power they must inform Children's Social Care, who are responsible for accommodating the child, and commencing a Section 47 Enquiry.

-The investigation of child abuse allegations will be undertaken by officers from a Safeguarding Investigations Unit.
-Routine referrals and information about children can be passed to the police by use of the non-emergency number 0845 60 70 999.
+Officers will undertake the investigation of child abuse allegations from the Safeguarding Investigations Unit.
+Routine referrals and information about children can be passed to the police by use of the non-emergency number 101 or email firstname.lastname@example.org

 Safeguarding Investigations Units will be responsible for the following investigations: